-Central bank balance sheets are so inflated that further rounds of quantitive easing would be almost impossible to foresee, while interest rates are already at essentially their zero bound (granted, rates could go negative, but this gives rise to even further problems).
-Since governments are still trying to fiscally rebalance after the last crisis, and have set strict stress test capital requirements for banks, large bailouts of bank institutions are highly unlikely.
+Central bank balance sheets are so inflated that further rounds of quantitive easing will have less effect, while interest rates are already at essentially their zero bound (granted, rates could go negative, but this gives rise to even further problems).
+Since governments are still trying to fiscally rebalance after the last crisis, and have set strict stress test capital requirements for banks, large bailouts of bank institutions are unlikely.
 James Rickards, a respected economist and author of Road To Ruin, suggests that banks will freeze consumer assets when the next crisis hits.
 That’s right.
 We’ll not actually be able to take our own money out of financial institutions.
 This is the road to anarchy.

 We need economic stability to maximise the probability that technologies like biotech and AI are used responsibly.
 The more stable an economy, the more stable the fabric of society (bear in mind Hitler came to power as a direct consequence of economic hardship in the 30s).
 But we’re in a catch 22, in which we need our extractive system to go, it’s about to go, and yet this very demise increases the likelihood of technology being used malevolently.

 There comes a time when all life on Earth is in danger.

 Great barbarian powers have arisen.

 Although these powers spend their wealth in preparations to annihilate one another, they have much in common:

 Weapons of unfathomable destructive power, and technologies that lay waste our world.

 In this era when the future of sentient life hangs by the frailest of threads,

 The kingdom of Shambhala emerges.